 For monogamous couples, the Centers for Disease Control and Prevention (CDC) doesn't recommend routine condom use to prevent hepatitis C transmission.
 But couples should avoid sharing razors, toothbrushes and nail clippers.
 Your risk may also be higher if you have intercourse during menstruation or have anal sex, which is more likely to cause bleeding.

 Your risk of contracting hepatitis C increases significantly if you have HIV.
-The risk of transmission is higher if you have multiple short-term sexual relationships with partners who have hepatitis C. Under these circumstances, the CDC recommends routine condom use to reduce your risk of transmission.
+Also, the risk of transmission is higher if you have multiple short-term sexual relationships with partners who have hepatitis C. Under these circumstances, the CDC recommends routine condom use to reduce your risk of transmission.

-- Hepatitis C FAQs for health professionals.
-Centers for Disease Control and Prevention. http://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
-Accessed Sept.
-28, 2014.
+- Hepatitis C questions and answers for health professionals.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
+Accessed Oct.
+21, 2019.

 - Bennett JE, et al., eds.
 Hepatitis C. In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, Pa.: Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Oct.
 18, 2019.